mitchac/procedures/cromwell_aws_batch.md

 ### Goal
-The goal of this procedure is to set up an AWS batch environment into which Nextflow jobs can be launched.
+The goal of this procedure is to set up an AWS batch environment into which wdl workflows can be launched with Cromwell.

 ### Steps